skhalsa10/Mobile-Agents/README.md

 1. There is an issue that happen rarely where the GUI does not finish rendering the state or it process the messages wrong this will lead to the fire that stops spreading.
 The log at the bottom of the GUI shows that it did receive the state messages and prints it accordingly, but the Animation part does not process the change correctly.
+2. When reading in the config file, extra white spaces could lead to an invalid config file.